Lower Bounding the Gromov--Hausdorff distance in Metric Graphs: Metric trees with coefficient

-As a particular case of Theorem~\ref{thm:optimal-tree}, we can provide a closed formula to compute the Gromov--Hausdorff distance between a segment and a sample of it.
+As a particular case of Theorem~\ref{thm:maps_and_trees}, we can provide a closed formula to compute the Gromov--Hausdorff distance between a segment and a sample of it.

 \begin{corollary} Let $X$ be a compact non-empty subset of an interval $I=[a,b]$.
 Denote by $c=\min X$ and $d=\max X$.
-Then, $d_\gh(I,X)=\max\left\{\frac{c-a+b-d}{2},d_H([c,d],X)\right\}$. \end{corollary}
+Then $d_\gh(I,X)=\max\left\{\frac{c-a+b-d}{2},d_\h([c,d],X)\right\}$. \end{corollary}

-\begin{proof} Let $X'\subseteq I$ be an isometric copy of $X$ centered in the interval $I$, meaning the distance from $c$ to the closest point in $X'$ is equal to the distance from $d$ to the closest point in $X'$.
-Then,
+\begin{proof} Let $X'\subseteq I$ be an isometric copy of $X$ centered in the interval $I$, meaning the distance from $a$ to the closest point in $X'$ is equal to the distance from $b$ to the closest point in $X'$; see Figure~\ref{fig:interval}.
+Then